- Interim director : Interim director

 Usually, it is the developer who designates him, in accordance with a provision in the declaration of co-ownership (By-laws of the Immovable).
 Often he appoints one of his representatives to act as the interim director of the syndicate.

 The relevant information of co-ownerships must be declared with the “Registraire des entreprises du Québec” (the Québec Enterprises Registrar).
 This declaration is intended to render accessible essential information, either to the public or enterprises that deal with the syndicate of co-owners.
 Furthermore, at the start-up of a syndicate, the Board of Directors must file – usually by the interim director – a declaration of registration in virtue of the Act respecting the legal publicity of enterprises.
-This must be done at the latest 60 days after the publication of the declaration of co-ownership in the Land Register.
+This must be done no later than 60 days after the publication of the declaration of co-ownership in the Land Register.